ShauryGarg/Jai-mata-di/README.md

 # Jai-mata-di
-this is my first repository
+this is my first repository.
+Auther - Shaury garg